Introduction

 - Bit 5-6 : DPL

-- The priviledge level of this segment, from 00 (highest) to 11b (3) (lowest)
+- The privilege level of this segment, from 00 (highest) to 11b (3) (lowest).

 - Bit 7 : P

 - Set to 1 to indicate that the segment is present in memory.
 If the OS caches this segment to the disk, then it sets P to 0.
 Any attempt to access the removed segment causes an exception.
-The OS catches this exception, and reloads the segment to disk, setting P to 1 again.
+The OS catches this exception, and reloads the segment to memory, setting P to 1 again.

 - access